dotnet/runtime/src/clr/Contribution-guidelines.md

 - Using the mechanisms defined in the AppContext class.

 If there is no good way to guard against a breaking change we are going to have to turn down the PR.

+###Portability changes
+We are most likely going to accept any good changes to bring CoreCLR to new platforms and operating systems.

 ##Non-code changes
 ###Formatting changes
 Because the code is mirrored with our internal source control system we would like to keep these kinds of changes to a minimum to avoid unnecessary merge conflicts.